Lifelines

 Lifelines are typically made of strong, durable materials like synthetic ropes or cables, and they are anchored securely to structures or anchor points.
 They are designed to prevent falls by acting as a connection between the worker’s safety harness and an anchor point.
 Lifelines can be either vertical or horizontal, depending on the specific work scenario and the potential fall hazards involved.

-Industries that Utilize Lifelines
+Industries That Utilize Lifelines

 1. Construction